 - 5 documentary feature films in documentary competition

-- 3 competitions: international, documentary, and Cine Youth
+- 3 competitions: international, documentary and Young talents

-- A tribute to a personality who has marked the history of world cinema
+- A tribute to a personality who has marked the history of the Belgian cinema

 - Special out-of-competition film screenings

-- Media Day: educational workshops focusing on the distribution and exploitation of a film
+- Media Sports & Green Day: educational workshops focusing on films (various themes)

 - Kids’ Day: a unique opportunity to walk the red-carpet before a film screening, followed by a photo session and animations.